 We recognize that no two children are alike and that they develop and learn at different rates.
 All reporting emphasizes individual strengths and progress.
 Teachers also keep parents informed through phone calls, e-mails, work samples, class newsletters, awards, notes, and tests.
 Anytime you have questions or concerns about your child's education please contact the teacher or administration.
 By working together and communicating regularly, we can provide the best education for our children.

-The first set of parent/teacher conferences will be held in early October for grades 2 - 6.
-For students in Kindergarten and grade 1, the first interviews will be in late November as their reading skills emerge.
-Report cards will be sent home in November, March, and June.
+The first set of parent/teacher conferences will be held on November 23rd & 24th and the second set is scheduled for March 22nd & 23rd.
+Report cards will be sent home in January and June.